chicochica10/gatling-dictionary-service/README.md

   <path where gatling is installed>/gatling-charts-highcharts-2.0.3/bin

   run ./gatling.sh (linux) or batling.bat (windows)

+  and select DictionaryServiceSimulation from the menu and write an optional description

 6.- Results of simulation are in a path similar to:

   <path where gatling is installed>/gatling-charts-highcharts-2.0.3/results/dictionaryservicesimulation-xxxxxxxxx/index.html

+//DOING:
+creating a more realistic test